Uncertainty Quantification for High Dimensional Sparse Nonparametric Additive Models: Methodology

 \subsection{Generating Fiducial Samples}

 This subsection describes how to practically generate fiducial samples $(M, \sigma, \bbeta)$ for the current nonparametric additive modeling problem.

-First, to cut down the ``search space'', we only consider candidate models from a subset $\mathcal{M}^*$ of $\mathcal{M}$.
-This subset $\mathcal{M}^*$ should only contain candidate models with non-negligible values of $r(M)$.
+First, to reduce the ``search space'', we consider only candidate models from a subset $\mathcal{M}^*$ of $\mathcal{M}$.
+This subset $\mathcal{M}^*$ should contain only candidate models with non-negligible values of $r(M)$.
 The way we obtain $\mathcal{M}^*$ is to apply group Lasso \citep{Yuan-Lin06} to the spline representation in~(\ref{eq:spline_rep}), in a manner described below.
 Notice that group Lasso is used here as it enforces that all $\beta_{jk}$'s with the same $j$ to be zero or nonzero simultaneously.

 Without the loss of generality, we assume that the first $m_0$ functions $f_j$'s in~(\ref{eq:additive_model}) are nonzero.
 Let $\bbeta_j=(\beta_{j1},\dots,\beta_{jh_n})^\top$ for $j=1\dots,p$, then $\bbeta=(\bbeta_1,\dots,\bbeta_p)^\top$.
 The group Lasso estimator $\hat{\bbeta}$ is the minimizer of